-A rising star for future health care champions, the Nell Hodgson Woodruff School of Nursing is consistently named one of the best nursing schools by U.S. News & World Report Why?
-Because our faculty, training, research, and students are unequaled.
+A rising star for future health care champions, the Nell Hodgson Woodruff School of Nursing is consistently named one of the best nursing schools by U.S. News \u0026 World Report.
+Why?
+Because of our unequaled faculty, students, and research.

 Our innovation model really revolves around computational health sciences, digital health technology, simulation, virtual reality, and augmented reality.